tfausak/evoke/README.markdown

 # Evoke

-:crystal_ball:
-Evoke is a GHC plugin to automatically derive type class instances without using generics or Template Haskell.
+:crystal_ball: Evoke is a GHC plugin that automatically derives type class instances without using generics or Template Haskell.

 - [Motivation](#motivation)
 - [Installation](#installation)